-Any retailer or WPC dispensing any combination of heating oil, 500 ppm LM diesel fuel, or ECA marine fuel must apply labels to fuel dispensers as follows:
+Any person dispensing heating oil, 500 ppm LM diesel fuel, or ECA marine fuel must apply labels to fuel dispensers as follows:

-- (a) Labels must be in a prominent location where the consumer will select or dispense the corresponding fuel (or heating oil).
+- (a) Labels must be in a prominent location where the consumer will select or dispense either the corresponding fuel or heating oil.
 The label content must be in block letters of no less than 24-point bold type, printed in a color contrasting with the background. - (b) Labels must include the following statements, or equivalent alternative statements approved by EPA: - (1) For dispensing heating oil along with any kind of diesel fuel for any kind of engine, vehicle, or equipment, apply the following label: